UMass-RC/twosigma-scripts/README.md

-# twosigma-scripts
+# TwoSigma Deployment Scripts for Dell Nodes #

-commissioning scripts to be run on every node
+Commisioning scripts to be run over the network on every dell node for deployment into OCT.